Mondonno/algorithms/README.md

 ## Algorithms
 Algorithms stuff created on my own, grabbed from some resources and all of them are putted here.

-## How?
+## Methodology

+This repository of ready-to-use algorithms follows a methodology that makes algorithms easy to find, extend and copy to your existing code.
+Every algorithm that is here needs to be:

-- **Every algorithm** in sreperated file need to work sreperatly, without using sources from another.
+- In separated file need to work sreperatly, without using any sources or algorithms from another one.
-- **Every algorithm** is easy to cut and copy into your own code.
+- Easy to copy and paste into your own code.
-- **Every algorithm** is supposed to be fast, not necessarily readable
+- Is supposed to be fast, not necessarily readable

+> **Note**<br>
-**Note**: Usefull for creating memory-efficent algorithms are sizes of each types in C++, there are listed in [sizes file](./SIZES.md)
+> Usefull for creating memory-efficent algorithms are sizes of each types in C++, they are listed in [sizes file](./SIZES.md)

 ## Tasks

-List of currently implemented:
+List of currently implemented algorithms:

 - **Prefix sums** Answers: `O(1)`
     - [x] 2d sums `O(n * m)`